wowdev/TACTSharp/README.md

-  -c, --cdnconfig <cdnconfig>      CDN config to load (hex or file on disk) -p, --product <product>          TACT product to load [default: wow] -r, --region <region>            Region to use for patch service/build selection/CDNs [default: us] -m, --mode <mode>                Input mode: list, ekey (or ehash), ckey (or chash), id (or fdid), name (or filename) -i, --inputvalue <inputvalue>    Input value for extraction -o, --output <output>            Output path for extracted files, folder for list mode (defaults to 'extract'
+  -c, --cdnconfig <cdnconfig>      CDN config to load (hex or file on disk) -p, --product <product>          TACT product to load [default: wow] -r, --region <region>            Region to use for patch service/build selection/CDNs [default: us] -l, --locale <locale>            Locale to use for file retrieval [default: enUS] -m, --mode <mode>                Input mode: list, ekey (or ehash), ckey (or chash), id (or fdid), name (or filename) -i, --inputvalue <inputvalue>    Input value for extraction -o, --output <output>            Output path for extracted files, folder for list mode (defaults to 'extract' folder), output filename for other input modes (defaults
-                                   folder), output filename for other input modes (defaults to input value as filename) --basedir <basedir>              WoW installation folder to use as source for build info and read-only file cache (if available) --version                        Show version information -?, -h, --help                   Show help and usage information
+                                   to input value as filename) -d, --basedir <basedir>          WoW installation folder to use as source for build info and read-only file cache (if available)
+  --version                        Show version information -?, -h, --help                   Show help and usage information
 ```